SharePoint and Google Analytics

 GA frequently uses report sampling for high traffic sites, which is frustrating when you're looking for an exact count.

-No Data Privacy
+No Data Security

 This primarily applies to Intranets and secure environments.
 SharePoint URLs frequently contain sensitive information about customers or employees, and GA tracking requests contain useful data like IP addresses.
 When data is stored outside your network, you can't guarantee data privacy.